harun27/radar_sim/README.md

     - with the index $j \in [0, T^R]$ for every prediction where $m_{i,j}$ is the measured distance from radar $i$ to the prediction $j$.
 The measured distance is subtracted from the predicted distance to that target $p_{i,j}$.
 This is repeated for every target $i$ for a specific prediction $j$.
 This cost is stored for each prediction $j$ and should be as low as possible (ideally 0).
 The true predictions are filtered out based on this cost by a threshold value for now.
 - Code cleanup
 - Integrated Keyboard controls for the simulation
+- Plot the raw radar signal with the chosen maxima

 # Project Structure